John-Otago/Key-Journals/README.md

 **Disclaimer:**

 This project is mainly based on the Journal Impact Factors (JIF) while considering the newly added Journal Impact Indicators (JCI).
-Both metrics *only measure the impact of research by citation*.
+Both metrics *only measure the impact of research by citation within a certain timeframe*.
 The project is hence limited at multiple levels:

 1. The JIF and the JCI won’t capture the full picture and the full life-cycle of citations.
 2. Only journals are captured, while other forms of research outputs are precluded.